 Reading on the Sixth Floor provides an invaluable opportunity to work with and learn from some of Australia’s leading barristers.
 Entry is highly competitive, as we only select those who will maintain standards of excellence.

 Through our annex in Lockhart Chambers, the Sixth Floor provides a unique and supportive environment for readers and more junior barristers and promotes a warm, friendly and collegiate spirit amongst its members.
 The Floor annually rotates members between Selborne/Wentworth and the floor annex, and offers mentoring opportunities with members of the Sixth Floor executive after the reading year, to assist in practice development.
 Members of the Sixth Floor also enjoy a diverse social and sporting calendar.
 Most readers who successfully complete their reading year are invited to remain on the Sixth Floor as licensees.
 More details can be obtained from our reader and licensee policy.
+Applicants may also wish to review the Sixth Floor’s Parental Leave Policy.

 In considering applications to read on the Sixth Floor, our selection committee looks for a combination of outstanding academic results, relevant experience and an aptitude for oral and written advocacy.
 In the past, applicants have come from all over Australia and with a variety of legal backgrounds.
 Some have worked as solicitors for major law firms, both nationally and internationally, and several have been associates to Justices of the High Court and other courts.
 Others have worked in smaller local firms or as government lawyers.
 The recent trend is for successful applicants to have post-graduate law degrees, although this is not a pre-requisite.